Austin Transportation and Public Works

 • Affect a transit route

-Apply for a Healthy Street!
+Apply for a Healthy Street

 Play Streets

-The Play Streets Program allows residents to close a single block to most motor vehicle traffic up to 3 days a week for up to 12 hours a week.
-After applying and being selected for the program, residents will receive equipment like barricades and signs from the City.
+Austin’s Play Streets Program aims to transform our local streets into places where families can meet and kids can play safely with minimal vehicular traffic.
+The Play Streets Program allows residents to close a single block to most motor vehicle traffic on up to 3 days a week, for a total of up to 12 hours per week.
+After applying and being selected for the program, residents will receive equipment, such as barricades and signs, from the City.

-Designated Living Streets Ambassadors living on the block are responsible for implementing the Play Street and setting up approved street closure treatments repeatedly at the agreed-upon times.
-An adult monitor must be stationed at the closures at all times.
-This monitor can be an ambassador or another adult.
 We recommend applicants start with selecting a total of 6 hours per week for a Play Street.
 If the applicant wants additional hours after the activation has been installed, the times can be adjusted.

-Eligible Streets
+Eligible Play Streets must:

-• Be approximately 25-40 feet wide
+• Be approximately 25 to 40 feet wide

 • Receive support from at least 60% of the households along the block